gateio/gateapi-nodejs/docs/SpotApi.md

 const api = new GateApi.SpotApi(client);
 const orderId = "12345"; // string | Order ID returned, or user custom ID(i.e., `text` field).
 Operations based on custom ID can only be checked when the order is in orderbook.
 When the order is finished, it can be checked within 1 hour after the end of the order.
-After that, only order ID is accepted. const currencyPair = "BTC_USDT"; // string | 指定交易对查询。如果查询挂单的记录，该字段必选。如果查询已成交的记录，该字段可以不指定 const opts = {
+After that, only order ID is accepted. const currencyPair = "BTC_USDT"; // string | Specify the transaction pair to query.
+If you are querying pending order records, this field is required.
+If you are querying traded records, this field can be left blank. const opts = {
   'account': "cross_margin" // string | Specify operation account.
 Default to spot ,portfolio and margin account if not specified.
 Set to `cross_margin` to operate against margin account.
 Portfolio margin account must set to `cross_margin` only
 };